fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 /* eslint-disable @typescript-eslint/no-explicit-any */
 ```

-Let us start creating the parsers for each of the fields of _object_.
+Lets start creating the parsers for each of the fields of _object_.

 To validate the _comment_ field we need to check that it exists, and to ensure that it is of the type _string_.